 Conveniently located inside the PX/Commissary Mall, the ScriptCenter allows you to pick up medications during their lobby hours from a secure location.
 Beneficiaries must register at the kiosk, which is located next to the ATM, before requesting medications.
 Registration takes less than five minutes and allows you to pick up your medications at your convenience and even allows you to register for a text message when your medicine is ready for pick-up.

 To order prescriptions to be picked up here, call the AudioCare refill line (907)361-5802 and select Option 3 “PX ScriptCenter” or call the Bassett Main Pharmacy at (907)361-5758/5109.
 Please have the prescription number and patient’s date of birth available.
 Once filled, the pharmacy team will deliver the medications to the machine and they will be available for pickup after 10 a.m. the following business day.
-The prescription will remain in the ScriptCenter for 14 days, then will be returned to the pharmacy.
+The prescription will remain in the ScriptCenter for 10 days, before being returned to the Pharmacy."

 for more information.